Raschau: Education

 had to teach classes with an average of more than 80 pupils.
-Since the two schoolhouses were no longer up to the task of handling the growing numbers of pupils, a third schoolhouse was procured in 1848 in which the youngest pupils were to be taught by a newly hired third teacher.
+Since the two schoolhouses were no longer up to the task of handling the growing numbers of pupils, a third schoolhouse was procured in 1848 and the youngest pupils were to be taught by a newly hired third teacher.
 After the condition of the boys’ school no longer allowed for proper instruction in 1877, the construction of a new school was approved.
 This was built in 1883 and dedicated the following year.
 By the end of the century, Raschau counted five teachers who taught almost 600 pupils in all.
 In 1919 there were eight educators who nevertheless still had to manage enormous classes with 70 pupils.
 In the last few months of the Second World War, there was no more regular instruction.
 The schoolhouse had been taken over for quite a different purpose, namely to house refugees.
 On 1 September 1945, instruction provisionally began again.
 In the 1947–1948 school year, 13 new teachers, whose training had been fast-tracked for the occasion, were hired.
 In 1950, the Raschau elementary school was renamed Erweiterte Oberschule Bertolt Brecht.
 Through the 1950s, the school was continually expanded so that by 1958, a ten-class teaching system had been established.
 In 1973, the school was once again given a new name.
 It would now be called the Clara-Zetkin-Oberschule.

 After many mineworkers began to convert their lodgings in the Siedlung des Friedens (“Peace Estate”) into family flats beginning in the 1950s, there arose the need for the estate's children to have their own school.
 This was first housed in a building whose use had until then been foreseen for Soviet military personnel and in the 1960s, owing to the ever-growing numbers of pupils, it was expanded.
 Finally, in the 1970s, a completely new school building was built, taking on its function in October 1973, and two years later being dubbed the Paul-Blechschmidt-Oberschule.

 In the early 1990s, East Germany's school system was cast aside.
 Since then, the Clara-Zetkin-Oberschule has served as a primary school.
 The Mittelschule Raschau that had sprung from the former Paul-Blechschmidt-Oberschule was dissolved in the mid-2000s owing to low pupil numbers.
 Today's Grundschule Raschau is attended by pupils from Raschau, Langenberg and Markersbach.